thomas-brx/iphone-event-simulator/README.md

 iphone-event-simulator
 ======================

-Map apple keyboard event to events on the iPhone simulator
+Map apple keyboard events to events on the iPhone simulator

 About: